ericaLorraineMitchell/sql-employee-tracker/README.md

 ## Installation

-Before starting the application change the the mysql password in server.js to your mysql password.
-You will need to `npm install` the `mysql2` package, `inquirer` package and also the `console.table` package for app.
-Start the application by running `npm start`.
+Before starting the application change the the mysql password in server.js to your mysql password and login my running `mysql -u root -p`.
+Once logged in run `schema.sql` then `seeds.sql` and quit mysql.
+You will need to navigate to root folder `npm install` the `mysql2` package, `inquirer` package and also the `console.table` package for app.
+Start the application by running `npm start` or `node index.js`.

 ## Mock up & Visual